falkr/thesis-tips/pages/formatting.md

 ### More tips for Figures

 - Ensure that text in images is readable and not too small.
 - Whenever possible, use vector graphics and embed figures in PDF format.
-In case you need bitmap images, use PNG instead of JPEG, or ensure that JPEG is not compressed so much that compression artefacts are visible.
+In case you need bitmap images, use PNG instead of JPEG, or ensure that JPEG is not compressed so much that compression artifacts are visible.
 - Do not use borders around figures.
 - Do not use any colored backgrounds.